xDanax/customer-spend-analysis/README.md

 ---

 ## 🎯 Executive Summary
-From rigorous SQL exploration, it was found that:
+From in-depth SQL exploration, it was found that:
 - Spending is balanced across genders with females contributing slightly higher total revenue.
 - Customers aged 46+ generate the highest total spend and transaction volume regardless of gender or product category, making them the most valuable segment.
 - Younger segments (ages 26-35, 36-45) show the highest average order values, indicating stronger upsell potential.